ay-lab/BGGN239Spring2025/index.md

  Students completing this course will be able to apply leading existing bioinformatics tools to address biological questions.
 Our broader goal is to point towards perspectives that bioinformatics can expose for the integration and analysis of complex biological information.
 For further details please see our complete list of [course objectives and specific learning goals]({{ site.baseurl }}/goals/).

+#Pleae modify base on the course
 ## Audience:
 Biology majors with upper division standing.
 A familiarity with basic biomedical concepts is essential (students should have successfully completed BILD1 and BILD4 or BIMM 101).
 No formal programming training or high level mathematical skills are required.

 ## Accessibility:
 We are committed to making this course accessible to everybody.
-Please contact Prof. Grant <bigrant@ucsd.edu> if you have questions regarding room accessibility.
+Please contact Prof. Ferhat <day@health.ucsd.edu> if you have questions regarding room accessibility.

 ## Requirements:
 To fully participate in this course students will be expected to use their own laptop computers with specific freely available [software installed]({{ site.baseurl }}/setup/).
 A limited number of classroom computers are also available should the need arise.
 Participants must bring a laptop with specific [software installed]({{ site.baseurl }}/setup/).